The strategy: SME-based, entrepreneurial, long-term

 Specialising in succession issues in SMEs

-Which companies is GESCO AG looking for?
+Which companies is GESCO SE looking for?
 How does a transaction like this work?
 Find out under the heading Company Acquisition.

 The new chapter: NEXT LEVEL